Zarcolio/grepaddr/README.md

 ```
 wget -qO - https://twitter.com|grepaddr --base https://twitter.com
 ```
-Want to extract addresses from a binary, uses it together with strings:
+Want to extract addresses from a binary, use it together with strings:
 ```
 string binary.ext|grepaddr
 ```